Chehalis Theater

-The Chehalis Theater is a single-screen, Art Deco movie theater in Chehalis, Washington.
-The theater is at the north end of the Chehalis Historic Downtown District near the Washington Hotel.
-Known locally for the hand-painted illustrations of popular children's fantasy characters on the its ceiling, it is the only surviving movie house in the city.
+The Chehalis Theater, also as the Chehalis Theatre, is a single-screen, Art Deco movie theater in Chehalis, Washington.
+The theater is situated at the north end of the Chehalis Downtown Historic District near the Hotel Washington.
+Known locally for the hand-painted illustrations of popular children's fantasy characters that once populated the ceiling, it is the only surviving movie house in the city.